epsilon537/boxlambda/docs/test-build-picorv-dma.md

 ### PicoRV DMA Extended System Test on Arty A7

-If you're running on WSL, check the [On WSL](https://boxlambda.readthedocs.io/en/latest/installation/#on-wsl) section.
 Connect a terminal program such as Putty or Teraterm to Arty's USB serial port. **Settings: 115200 8N1**.

-Build the project in an Arty A7 build tree (*arty-a7-35* or *arty-a7-100*):
+Build the project in an Arty A7 build tree:
 ```
 cd build/arty-a7-100/gw/projects/picorv_dma_sys_test_ext
 make picorv_dma_sys_test_ext_bit_sw